 Welcome to the Department of Criminology & Criminal Justice graduate program webpage.
 We offer the Master of Science in Criminal Justice degree and opportunities for students to work directly with faculty members in the Department.
-Our faculty members have graduate degrees from well-established graduate programs in the social sciences, including Arizona State University, Indiana University of Pennsylvania, Michian State University, Sam Houston State University, University of Central Florida, University of Cincinnati and Washington University, St. Louis.
-Faculty members have recently published in the following journals: Criminal Justice Studies, Violence Against Women, Punishment & Society, Journal of Offender Rehabilitation, American Behavioral Scientist, Deviant Behavior, the British Journal of Criminology, Homicide Studies and several others.
+Our faculty members have graduate degrees from well-established graduate programs in the social sciences, including Arizona State University, University of Alberta, University of Central Florida, University of Cincinnati, University of South Carolina, University of Tennessee, and University of Texas at Dallas.
+Faculty members have recently published in the following journals: Violence Against Women, Deviant Behavior, the British Journal of Criminology, Justice Quarterly, Homicide Studies, Journal of Research in Crime and Delinquency, International Journal of Offender Therapy and Comparative Criminology, Criminal Justice & Behavior, Journal of Juvenile Justice, Journal of Interpersonal Violence, Symbolic Interaction and several others.

 Criminology and Criminal Justice is one of the most rapidly growing disciplines in higher education today.
 Public concerns about crime, and the dramatic expansion of the criminal justice system in recent decades, have spurred a proliferation of courses in this field in colleges across the country.
 Jobs that did not exist at all two decades ago -- such as victim advocates or police computer mapping specialists -- continue to develop.
 There is a growing demand for persons with graduate level education in all sectors of the system.
 The Master of Science in Criminal Justice at UNF provides an opportunity for advanced academic work in this expanding field of study.